Learn about Medicare eligibility, coverage, and costs for end-stage renal disease (ESRD).

 Medicare usually doesn’t pay for:

-If you have Original Medicare, you can purchase a Medigap policy to supplement your Medicare coverage.
-Medigap may help pay for services received outside the U.S., including dialysis, if your care begins during the first 60 days of your trip and isn’t covered by Medicare.
+If you have Original Medicare, you can purchase a Medigap policy to supplement your coverage.
+Medigap may help pay for services received outside the U.S., including dialysis, if your care begins during the first 60 days of your trip and isn’t covered.

-If you get your Medicare benefits through a Medicare Advantage Plan instead of Original Medicare, you cannot purchase a Medigap policy.
-Medicare Advantage Plans do not typically provide services outside of the U.S., but your plan may allow you to receive services outside of your network in case of an emergency.
+If you get your benefits through a Medicare Advantage Plan instead of Original Medicare, you cannot purchase a Medigap policy.
+MAPs do not typically provide services outside of the U.S., but your plan may allow you to receive services outside of your network in case of an emergency.

 Medicare Part B, which you can receive based on ESRD, provides coverage for transplant drugs after you receive a covered kidney transplant as well as many dialysis drugs, but it doesn’t cover prescription medications for other health conditions.
 To receive help paying for prescriptions unrelated to ESRD, you’ll need Medicare Part D.

-If you qualify for ESRD Medicare coverage, you can join a Medicare drug plan during your seven-month enrollment period.
+If you qualify for End Stage Renal Disease (ESRD) Medicare coverage, you can join a Medicare drug plan during your seven-month enrollment period.
 This period starts three months before the month you become eligible for Medicare and ends three months after that month.
-Alternatively, if you qualify for ESRD Medicare, you can choose a Medicare Advantage Plan with drug coverage.
+Alternatively, if you qualify for ESRD Medicare, you can choose a MAP with drug coverage.

-Most Medicare Advantage Plans offer extra benefits that are not covered by Medicare, such as drug coverage, hearing, vision, and dental.
+Most MAPs offer extra benefits that are not included with Medicare, such as drug coverage, hearing, vision, and dental.
 Most HMOs and C-SNPs require you to use network providers, so make sure your preferred providers and facilities are in network for the plan you choose.
 PPOs allow you to see out of network providers, but you pay more out-of-pocket costs.

-Medicare Advantage Plans are the alternative to traditional Medicare.
-If you choose a Medicare Advantage Plan, you cannot purchase a Medigap plan.
+Medicare Advantage Plans are the alternative to regular Medicare.
+If you choose a MAP, you cannot purchase a Medigap plan.

 If you’re on dialysis: